-In accordance with Schedule 3, Condition 42 of the Development Consent, this BMP will not apply to BOAs if and when they are transferred into National Park Estate.
+In accordance with Schedule 3, Condition 42 of the Development Consent, this BMP will not apply to BOAs when they are transferred into National Park Estate.
+WCPL are scheduled to transfer BOAs 1-5 in accordance with the revised timeline of 19 September 2021.
+WCPL have undertaken various works prior to the transfer of the BOAs 1-5, including:

-WCPL recognises that the formal process of incorporating the areas into the National Park may take some time, and as a result interim management measures will be implemented until the transfer has occurred.
-WCPL will undertake the following works prior to the transfer of the BOAs 1-5 (Appendix 6):

-- Removal of internal fencing; - Demolition and removal of any houses and/or buildings that are not required by the NPWS; - Completion of general weed and pest control; - Formal survey of any BOA boundaries that do not follow existing cadastral boundaries (and any necessary lot subdivision with the assistance of the Mid-Western Regional Council); and - Select fauna monitoring as described in Section 9.3.
+- Removal of internal fencing; - Demolition and removal of any houses and/or buildings that are not required by the NPWS; - Completion of general weed and pest control; - Formal survey of any BOA boundaries that do not follow existing cadastral boundaries (and any necessary lot subdivision with the assistance of the Mid-Western Regional Council); - A detailed cultural heritage survey; - Select fauna monitoring as described in Section 9.3; and - Selective perimeter fencing.